 “Trans Am” comes with a new music video.
 In a thoroughly confusing collection of clips, we see a reptilian man and his car, a woman on the run, another woman who seems interstellar and powerful, and a presumably villainous older man.
 The whole video plays like a movie trailer, complete with memorable quotes and flashed praise from early reviewers.

-Next on the EP is “Flat Earth,” also sung by Van Gough.
+Next on the EP is “Flat Earth,” sung by The Snoo.
 This song is somehow more synth-heavy and features a stomping beat.
 But as good as the music is, the lyrics are the true highlight here.
 The whole song is an ode to The Network’s (erroneous) belief that Earth, Mars, and every other planet are all flat.
 In the chorus he sings, “If you think the world is round then you’re probably a moron.”
 Simply hilarious.

 Finally, the Trans Am EP ends with “Ivankkka Is A Nazi,” which The Network previously released on November 2nd.
 It starts with creepy music and robotic vocals provided by The Snoo.
 Following an instrumental breakdown, Fink sings the rest of the song.
 This has by far the most politically relevant and pointed lyrics on the EP.
 In addition to identifying the Trumps as white supremacists and fascists, it also calls attention to the children kept in cages at the US-Mexico border.
 This is a great song.

 Money Money 2020 Pt II: We Told Ya So!